-Rent a car: Highly recommend renting a car to take the Road to Hana and explore off-the-beaten paths on your own.
-Ubers are also plentiful, but may come with a high cost if you’re planning to go across the island.
+I highly recommend renting a car in Maui to take the Road to Hana and explore off-the-beaten paths on your own.
+Ubers and taxis are also plentiful, but may come with a high cost if you’re planning to go across the island.

-Whether you pack in things to do in Maui every day or decide to do a whole lot of nothing, you will never want to leave and, quite possibly, start planning your next Maui itinerary before you even leave the island.
-It is a perfect paradise.
+Whether you plan things to do in Maui every day or decide to do a whole lot of nothing, you will never want to leave and, quite possibly, start planning your next Maui itinerary before you even leave the island.
+It is a perfect paradise!